 - Remote device management.

 One of my favorite things about Sophos is that you can remotely manage its features on up to 10 devices.
 This is ideal if you need an easy way to change security settings, run malware scans, and manage parental control settings on multiple devices at once.

 However, I don’t like that users need to open Sophos’s online dashboard to access all of the features and configure the antivirus’s settings — Sophos does have a minimalistic desktop app, but you can only use it for a couple of basic actions, like scanning your system and accessing the online dashboard.
 Norton’s desktop app is way more feature-rich and useful.

 I’d also like Sophos to include some additional features that almost all of 2023’s best antiviruses have, such as device optimization and a VPN.

 That said, Sophos is a pretty good choice for users looking for a simple antivirus that offers reliable protection against known and emerging malware and internet security threats.
-Plus, Sophos is one of the cheapest antiviruses around, it offers a free trial (no credit card required), and it has a risk-free 30-day money-back guarantee.
+Plus, Sophos is one of the cheapest antiviruses around, it offers a 30-day free trial (no credit card required), and it has a risk-free 30-day money-back guarantee.